catplotlib/CVNotes/content/post/5.Manipulation/index.md

 ## Conclusion
 These are just a few examples of the many image manipulation techniques that are possible using modern imaging libraries like OpenCV.

-Whether you are developing an image processing application, building a computer vision model, or simply experimenting with digital images, these tools provide a powerful way to manipulate and transform your visual data.
+Whether we are developing an image processing application, building a computer vision model, or simply experimenting with digital images, these tools provide a powerful way to manipulate and transform our visual data.